 “Be Oliver.
 The guy everybody has to know.
 Charming, charismatic, gregarious.
 The life of the party.”

 “How are you Helena?
 The girl everybody has to follow?
 Beautiful, enchanting, magnetic?”
 He smirked, as though he had a secret that I wasn’t in on.
 “It’s all just pretenses in the end, isn’t it?
-I’m faking it, too; I don’t like all of those people in there any more than you do.
+I don’t like all of those people over there any more than you do.
 I’m just faking it in person while you fake it online.”